SIGTechnologies/sigtech-python/README.md

 #### Key Features
 - Provides a higher-level object-based interface for convenient interaction with the SigTech APIs.
 - Simplifies the creation of advanced trading strategies by providing methods which simulate rolling future strategies, basket strategies, and more.
-- Interfaces with SigTech's collection of historical performance data, enabling accurate backtesting and performance metrics for analysis and visualization.
+- Interfaces with SigTech's collection of historical performance data facilitating accurate backtesting.
+Explore the [SigTech API data catalog](https://sigtechapi.streamlit.app/) to see the library of instruments available.

 ## Installation
 1. Open a terminal window.